ShayHill/shayallenhill_site/_posts/2019-11-02-the-curious-thing-about-quicksort.md

 # I’m Still Searching

-If you know of other such missing pieces–algorithms or relationships anyone *can* understand, but few people do (or historically few people have)–please let me know.
+If you know of other such missing pieces---algorithms or relationships anyone *can* understand, but few people do (or historically few people have)---please let me know.
 I'm easy to reach.